 How much is the luxury car tax rate and what is the threshold?

-Not all aspects of a car sale attract LCT, however.
-The ATO says the following are among the costs not factored into a vehicle’s value for LCT purposes when it is being sold:
+Not all aspects of a car’s sale price attract LCT.
+In addition to LCT itself, the ATO says the following are among the costs not factored into a vehicle’s value for LCT purposes when it is sold: